-Tell us of any change of name or address, so that our records are accurate.
+Tell us of any change of name or address and keep your telephone numbers up to date, so that our records are accurate.

 Only request an urgent appointment if appropriate.
-Home visits should only be requested if you are too ill to attend surgery, and night visits should be for emergencies only.
+Home visits should only be requested if you are too ill to attend surgery or are truly housebound.

 Cancel your appointment if you are unable to attend.